A Young Draftsman

-Oil painting on canvas, Supposedly The Artist's Brother, Louis-Jean-Baptiste-Etienne Vigée (1758-1820), after Elisabeth Louise Vigée-Le Brun (Paris 1755 – Paris 1842).
-Formerly catalogued as 'Le Jeune Dessinateur' and attributed to Chardin.
+Oil painting on canvas, A Young Draftsman, after Elisabeth Louise Vigée-Le Brun (Paris 1755 – Paris 1842), after 1773.
 A half-length portrait of a young boy, turned to the right, his head facing, wearing a light brown coat and black tricorne hat, holding a folio under his left arm and a crayon in his right hand.
-A later copy of the portrait in the St Louis Museum, signed and dated 1773.